Grants and Fellowships

 Internships

-Ngā Pae o te Māramatanga is pleased to announce a new internship programme.
-The programme is intended for Māori and Indigenous students interested in advancing their skills and capacity in indigenous development research.
+Please note that the 2017 -2018 Ngā Pae o te Māramatanga summer internships are now closed for applications.
+This programme is intended for Māori and Indigenous students interested in advancing their skills and capacity in indigenous development research.
+The next summer internships process will be opened again in mid-2018.

 Doctoral Bridging Grants